HowToBeFit.com

 Is stretching before exercise harmful?

 Some recent articles have made stretching before exercise out to be a time-waster, not needed, and even harmful.
 This is not true.
-In fact, there's a recent 2003 study that evaluates all of the research on stretching.
+In fact, there's a 2003 study that evaluates all of the research on stretching.
 Researchers conclude:

 "Due to the paucity, heterogeneity and poor quality of the available studies no definitive conclusions can be drawn as to the value of stretching for reducing the risk of exercise-related injury."